Can Yoga Help Crepey Skin? 5 Yoga Poses To Reduce Crepey Neck & Old Lady Arms.

 the downward dog

-Adho Mukha Svanasana or the downward dog is one of the popular yoga poses that can help strengthen your upper body.
+Adho Mukha Svanasana, or the downward dog.
+It is one of the popular yoga poses that can help strengthen your upper body.
 It strengthens the arm muscles, upper back muscles, and shoulder muscles.
-Also, the downward dog pose relieves stress and tension on the muscles and improves blood circulation.
+The downward dog pose also relieves stress, releases tension, and improves blood circulation.

 The Mountain Pose (Tadasana)

 Here is how you perform a mountain pose.
-Keep your feet together and firmly planted on the ground.
-Ensure the heels are a little apart, the shoulders pulled back, and the arms hung tightly beside the torso.
+Keep your feet together and press them into the ground with strength.
+Position your heels a small distance apart.
+Pull your shoulders back, and relax your arms by your sides.
 You can also clasp them together in a prayer position and raise them in front of your chest.

-As you inhale, evenly distribute your weight into the balls and arches of your feet.
-Concentrate on the present moment, lengthen your tailbone, and draw in your stomach.
-Experiment with deep, slow inhalations and exhalations.
+As you inhale, distribute your weight evenly across the balls and arches of your feet.
+Stay present, lengthen your tailbone, and draw in your stomach.
+Take deep, slow breaths.

 Lift your toes and spread them apart for a deeper stretch.
 You can also lift your foot arches.